 In European civil law countries, the pledge has been widely replaced by a “transfer by way of security” or “chattel mortgage”.
 Such transfer of full ownership combined with a trust agreement avoids the disadvantages of the rigid and inflexible pledge regulations.
 However, Thailand does not have the trust concept, and the transfer of share ownership would be not allowed under Thailand’s foreigner legislation.
 Therefore, the pledge seems to be the next best thing.
 It can have different business purposes:

-- It can protect the pledgor against a juridical enforcement by his third party debtors into his shares.
+- It can protect the pledgor against juridical enforcement by his third-party debtors into his shares.

 - A shareholder desires to get the shares of his co-shareholders economically under his control.

 All aspect can be relevant in cases with a foreign investor and a Thai majority shareholder.
 The assignment (absolute or conditional) of the shares as contractual quasi-security is in such cases not possible because it would infringe Thailand’s foreigner laws.